harshitsahu2311/harshitsahu2311/README.md

 </p>

-- 🔭 I’m currently working at [VMware](https://tanzu.vmware.com/) as a Senior MTS
+- 🔭 I’m currently working as Student in [Ramanujan College](https://ramanujancollege.ac.in)

 - 👯 Contributes to [Cluster API](https://github.com/kubernetes-sigs/cluster-api) and [CAPV provider](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere)
 - 😄 Pronouns: he/his
 - 💞️ You can reach me out on Slack with handle `@Harshit Sahu`